Skip to content

 Madison, Connecticut, is a charming coastal town that offers a delightful mix of history, culture, and natural beauty.
 Known for its picturesque beaches and vibrant downtown area, Madison attractions cater to a variety of interests.
 Visitors can explore the scenic Hammonasset Beach State Park, perfect for sunbathing and picnicking, or delve into the rich history at the Madison Historical Society.
 With its quaint shops and eateries, Madison provides a welcoming atmosphere for families and solo travelers alike.
 Whether you’re looking for outdoor adventures or cultural experiences, Madison has something to offer everyone.

-One of the top attractions in Madison is Hammonasset Beach State Park, which boasts over two miles of sandy shoreline, making it an ideal spot for swimming, hiking, and birdwatching.
+One of the top attractions in Madison is Hammonasset Beach State Park, Connecticut’s largest shoreline park, which boasts over two miles of sandy shoreline, making it an ideal spot for swimming, hiking, and birdwatching.
+The park opens Friday, May 22, 2026 and closes Monday, October 12, 2026 at noon.
 This state park is a haven for nature lovers, featuring picnic areas and trails that wind through beautiful landscapes.
-For more information, visit the official website at https://www.ct.gov/deep/hammonasset.
+The Meigs Point Nature Center offers 4,000 square feet of hands-on learning experiences, including a saltwater touch tank and live animals.
+For more information, visit the official website at CT State Parks Hammonasset.
 Another must-see is the Madison Historical Society, which showcases the town’s rich heritage through exhibits and educational programs.
 The society’s museum is located in a historic building and offers insights into Madison’s past.
-To learn more, check out their website at https://madisonhistory.org.
-Lastly, don’t miss the picturesque downtown area, where you can stroll along the charming streets filled with boutique shops, art galleries, and delightful cafes.
-This vibrant hub is perfect for a leisurely afternoon, allowing visitors to soak in the local culture and community spirit.
-For a comprehensive guide to all Madison things to do, the official visitor guide at https://www.madisonct.org provides valuable resources and insights.
+To learn more, check out their website.
+The picturesque downtown area features boutique shops, art galleries, and delightful cafes, perfect for a leisurely afternoon.
+Hammonasset was recently named the sixth-most visited state park in the country by Travel + Leisure.
+For a comprehensive guide to all Madison things to do, the official town website provides valuable resources and insights.

 Madison, Connecticut, is a charming coastal town that offers a delightful mix of history, culture, and natural beauty.
 Known for its picturesque beaches and vibrant downtown area, Madison attractions cater to a variety of interests.
 Visitors can explore the scenic Hammonasset Beach State Park, perfect for sunbathing and picnicking, or delve into the rich history at the Madison Historical Society.
 With its quaint shops and eateries, Madison provides a welcoming atmosphere for families and solo travelers alike.
 Whether you’re looking for outdoor adventures or cultural experiences, Madison has something to offer everyone.

-One of the top attractions in Madison is Hammonasset Beach State Park, which boasts over two miles of sandy shoreline, making it an ideal spot for swimming, hiking, and birdwatching.
+One of the top attractions in Madison is Hammonasset Beach State Park, Connecticut’s largest shoreline park, which boasts over two miles of sandy shoreline, making it an ideal spot for swimming, hiking, and birdwatching.
+The park opens Friday, May 22, 2026 and closes Monday, October 12, 2026 at noon.
 This state park is a haven for nature lovers, featuring picnic areas and trails that wind through beautiful landscapes.
-For more information, visit the official website at https://www.ct.gov/deep/hammonasset.
+The Meigs Point Nature Center offers 4,000 square feet of hands-on learning experiences, including a saltwater touch tank and live animals.
+For more information, visit the official website at CT State Parks Hammonasset.
 Another must-see is the Madison Historical Society, which showcases the town’s rich heritage through exhibits and educational programs.
 The society’s museum is located in a historic building and offers insights into Madison’s past.
-To learn more, check out their website at https://madisonhistory.org.
-Lastly, don’t miss the picturesque downtown area, where you can stroll along the charming streets filled with boutique shops, art galleries, and delightful cafes.
-This vibrant hub is perfect for a leisurely afternoon, allowing visitors to soak in the local culture and community spirit.
-For a comprehensive guide to all Madison things to do, the official visitor guide at https://www.madisonct.org provides valuable resources and insights.
+To learn more, check out their website.
+The picturesque downtown area features boutique shops, art galleries, and delightful cafes, perfect for a leisurely afternoon.
+Hammonasset was recently named the sixth-most visited state park in the country by Travel + Leisure.
+For a comprehensive guide to all Madison things to do, the official town website provides valuable resources and insights.

 Regulations

 Madison, Connecticut, has established a set of regulations governing short-term rentals to ensure community safety and compliance with local laws.
 Property owners looking to rent out their homes on a short-term basis must first obtain a rental license from the town.
 This process includes submitting an application and paying a fee.
-Additionally, short-term rental operators are required to collect and remit a 15% lodging tax on their rental income.
+Additionally, short-term rental operators are required to collect and remit Connecticut’s 15% room occupancy tax (11% for bed and breakfasts) on their rental income.
 Zoning regulations also play a crucial role, as certain areas may have restrictions on short-term rentals.
 Safety requirements, such as smoke detectors and carbon monoxide alarms, must be met to protect guests.
 Understanding these regulations is essential for property owners to operate legally and avoid penalties.

 Key requirements for short-term rentals in Madison include obtaining a rental license, which is mandatory for all operators.
-The application process is detailed on the town’s official website, where you can find specific guidelines.
-Property owners must also adhere to tax obligations, including a 15% lodging tax that must be collected from guests and remitted to the state.
-Zoning restrictions can vary, so it’s important to check local ordinances to ensure compliance.
+Under proposed legislation that took effect January 1, 2026, no short-term rental can be listed or advertised without prior registration.
+Property owners must adhere to tax obligations, including the 15% room occupancy tax that must be collected from guests and remitted to the state.
+STR operators aren’t required to register with the state if a third party such as Airbnb or Vrbo collects and pays all occupancy taxes, as these marketplaces are required to collect and remit room occupancy tax for all their listings.
+Zoning restrictions can vary, so it is important to check local ordinances to ensure compliance.
 Safety requirements are enforced to guarantee the well-being of guests, including the installation of smoke detectors and other safety measures.
 Failure to comply with these regulations can result in fines or revocation of the rental license.
-For complete regulations, visit the Town of Madison’s official website at https://www.madisonct.org.
-For more information on zoning and licensing, refer to the Connecticut General Statutes at https://www.cga.ct.gov.
+For complete regulations, visit the Town of Madison official website.
+For more information on zoning and licensing, refer to the Connecticut state guidelines.

 Madison, Connecticut, has established a set of regulations governing short-term rentals to ensure community safety and compliance with local laws.
 Property owners looking to rent out their homes on a short-term basis must first obtain a rental license from the town.
 This process includes submitting an application and paying a fee.
-Additionally, short-term rental operators are required to collect and remit a 15% lodging tax on their rental income.
+Additionally, short-term rental operators are required to collect and remit Connecticut’s 15% room occupancy tax (11% for bed and breakfasts) on their rental income.
 Zoning regulations also play a crucial role, as certain areas may have restrictions on short-term rentals.
 Safety requirements, such as smoke detectors and carbon monoxide alarms, must be met to protect guests.
 Understanding these regulations is essential for property owners to operate legally and avoid penalties.

 Key requirements for short-term rentals in Madison include obtaining a rental license, which is mandatory for all operators.
-The application process is detailed on the town’s official website, where you can find specific guidelines.
-Property owners must also adhere to tax obligations, including a 15% lodging tax that must be collected from guests and remitted to the state.
-Zoning restrictions can vary, so it’s important to check local ordinances to ensure compliance.
+Under proposed legislation that took effect January 1, 2026, no short-term rental can be listed or advertised without prior registration.
+Property owners must adhere to tax obligations, including the 15% room occupancy tax that must be collected from guests and remitted to the state.
+STR operators aren’t required to register with the state if a third party such as Airbnb or Vrbo collects and pays all occupancy taxes, as these marketplaces are required to collect and remit room occupancy tax for all their listings.
+Zoning restrictions can vary, so it is important to check local ordinances to ensure compliance.
 Safety requirements are enforced to guarantee the well-being of guests, including the installation of smoke detectors and other safety measures.
 Failure to comply with these regulations can result in fines or revocation of the rental license.
-For complete regulations, visit the Town of Madison’s official website at https://www.madisonct.org.
-For more information on zoning and licensing, refer to the Connecticut General Statutes at https://www.cga.ct.gov.
+For complete regulations, visit the Town of Madison official website.
+For more information on zoning and licensing, refer to the Connecticut state guidelines.

 Vacation Rental Market Overview for Madison

-Madison attracts visitors with its cultural attractions and historic sites and outdoor recreation and natural beauty.
+Madison attracts visitors with its beaches and waterfront activities and cultural attractions and historic sites.
 The short-term rental market here serves diverse traveler demographics, from business professionals to family vacationers.

 This destination’s rental market offers unique opportunities for property investors, with comprehensive data revealing seasonal patterns and demand drivers.